-The Texas Academic Skills Program (TASP) was instituted to ensure that students enrolled in Texas public colleges and universities possess the necessary academic skills to perform effectively in college and to provide diagnostic information about reading, writing and mathematics skills of each student.
-All undergraduate students who did not earn at least 3 semester credit hours prior to the 1989 Fall semester or did not meet established cut off scores on the SAT, ACT or TAAS test must take the TASP test.
-Beginning in the 1998 Fall semester, students must have taken the TASP test prior to enrollment in college-level courses at all Texas public institutions of higher education.
-TASP test scores will not be used to determine admission to Texas A&M University at Galveston.
+The Texas Success Initiative (TSI) was instituted to ensure that students enrolled in Texas public colleges and universities possess the necessary academic skills to perform effectively in college and to provide diagnostic information about reading, writing and mathematics skills of each student.
+All undergraduate students who do not meet one of the allowed exemptions must take the Texas Higher Education Assessment (THEA) test or an approved alternative.

-Students who do not meet established cutoff scores for the TASP test are required by Texas law to be enrolled in an academic skills course and/or program each semester prior to completing all TASP requirements.
-Academic skills courses in each of the three TASP areas are offered by Texas A&M at Galveston.
-Failure to meet the attendance requirements of the academic skills course will result in withdrawal from Texas A&M University at Galveston.
-The hours for these courses will not count toward any degree program but may count toward determining full-time status.
+Students who do not meet established cutoff scores or other approved exemptions for the THEA test are required by Texas law to be enrolled in, and actively attend, an academic skills course and/or program each semester prior to completing all TSI requirements.
+Academic skills courses in each of the three TSI areas are offered by Texas A&M. Failure to meet the attendance requirements of the academic skills course will result in withdrawal from Texas A&M. The hours for these courses will not count toward any degree program but may count toward determining full-time status.
+Students required to take the THEA test should have their scores sent by the testing agency to Texas A&M University at Galveston.